 Making Waves is interested in creating forms of representation for refugees beyond the static and traditional symbols of victimization, passivity and poverty.
 The workshop format provides a model to reconcile knowledge and sentience through action.
 Far from utopian, the workshop aims to confront cultural and social conflict, and the challenges of assimilation through artistic, discursive and personal means.

 Making Waves will take shape in many forms, as a workshop, expedition, film and motorboat.
-The film will follow the workshop, the boat's construction and the group's adventures with it.
-Participants are also encouraged to film, so as to be co-authors of the collective story.
-By recording our conversations, the minutia of their labor, leisure and divergent personal stories, the video intends to offer multiple viewpoints that destabilize the predominant portrayal of refugees and contemporary European life.
+The film follows the workshop, the boat's construction and the group's adventures with it.
+Participants are encouraged to film so as to be co-authors of the collective story.
+By recording our conversations, the minutia of our labor, leisure and divergent personal stories, the video intends to offer multiple viewpoints that destabilize the predominant portrayal of refugees and contemporary European life.
 Those who help build the boat will also be given a stake in the boat's ownership, respective to their contributions.
-After a boating season, we will exhibit and sell the boat at the Berlin Boat Fair somewhere between the super yachts and fishing tackle.
+After a boating season, we will exhibit and sell it at a boat fair somewhere between the super yachts and fishing tackle.

 © 2017 Making Waves